Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

     stress-test-resources.[bicep|json]  # An Azure Bicep or ARM template for deploying stress test azure resources.

-    Chart.yaml                          # A YAML file containing information about the helm chart and its dependencies templates/                          # A directory of helm templates that will generate Kubernetes manifest files.
+    Chart.yaml                          # A YAML file containing information about the helm chart and its dependencies scenarios-matrix.yaml               # A YAML file containing configuration and custom values for stress test(s) templates/                          # A directory of helm templates that will generate Kubernetes manifest files.
                                         # Most commonly this will contain a Job/Pod spec snippet and a chaos mesh manifest.

     # Optional files/directories

-    values.yaml                  # Any default helm template values for this chart, e.g. a `scenarios` list
     <misc scripts/configs>       # Any language specific files for building/running/deploying the test
     <source dirs, e.g. src/>     # Directories containing code for stress tests
     <bicep modules>              # Any additional bicep module files/directories referenced by stress-test-resources.bicep